Metro C Line (Minnesota): Phase II Glenwood Avenue alignment

 The Bottineau LRT Extension of the METRO Blue Line was planned to run down Olson Memorial Highway between downtown Minneapolis and Penn Avenue.
 Under Phase II, at the start of light rail service the C Line would move from Olson Highway to Glenwood Avenue about a quarter mile south.
 The goal was to balance transit service across multiple corridors while retaining similar travel times.
 In 2016, it was identified that there would be four stations on Glenwood Avenue at Morgan, Lyndale, Royalston, and between Cedar Lake Road and Dupont Avenues.
 At Penn Avenue and Olson Highway, a new station would be constructed south of Olson on Penn, moving it from its temporary stop location on Olson.

 As an interim service on Olson Memorial Highway, three stations (Penn, Humboldt, and Bryant) were not built as normal C Line stations.
 Shelters are standard Metro Transit shelters and there is no near-level boarding, however, concrete pads were constructed the entire length of a bus.
 Real time information is provided at these stations, but they lack the service's distinct pylon markers.
 These stations still have off-board fare collection vending machines and Go-To card readers.

 Negotiations with BNSF prevented the planned alignment from proceeding and the future, including the alignment, of the Bottineau Blue Line Extension is unclear.
 In August 2020, the Metropolitan Council announced that the Bottineau Blue Line Extension would be looking for an alternative route to Brooklyn Park.
 Following the decision, Metro Transit is advancing planning for the Phase II alignment to be completed before the original 2024 opening of the light rail service.
 Stations at Penn, Lyndale, and Royalston have been coordinated with other public works projects.

 Additionally, in 2021 the Minnesota Legislature passed a bill that included $250,000 to analyze transit improvements from Medina, Minnesota to downtown Minneapolis, requiring options for bus rapid transit service to be included.
 Initially studied in 2015, the line would follow the C Line's alignment on Olson Memorial Highway out of downtown Minneapolis, advancing the goal of balancing transit service across multiple corridors.

 Service

-The C Line runs every 10 minutes during daytime service on weekdays and weekends, with reduced frequencies of up to 30 minutes in the early morning and late evening.
-Route 19 was retained as 30-minute underlying bus service along the line.
-Select rush hour Route 19 trips are rerouted along Thomas Ave to serve areas previously served by terminal branches of Route 19.
+The C Line runs every ten minutes during daytime service on weekdays and weekends, with reduced frequencies of up to thirty minutes in the early morning and late evening.
+Initially, route 19 was retained as thirty-minute underlying bus service along the line.
+Select rush hour Route 19 trips were rerouted along Thomas Ave to serve areas previously served by terminal branches of Route 19.
+In December 2021, route 19 was suspended due to a driver shortage and was officially discontinued in March 2025.
 Five months after opening the route in October 2019, combined ridership for Route 19 and the C Line was roughly 8,300 weekday rides.
 Previously the corridor served 7,000 weekday rides with just Route 19.
 Ridership increased on weekdays by 30%, Saturdays by 25%, and Sundays by 40%, five months after opening.